amezquita-dav/david-amezquita-portfolio/projects/say-it-platform.md

 ## Solution

-Say It! provides a centralized digital platform that manages academic operations through a structured web application.
+Say It! was developed as an internal platform to support the academic operations of my own English learning program.

-Administrators can manage the entire academic structure including students, teachers, levels, and periods.
+The system centralizes academic management into a single platform where administrators can manage students, teachers, academic levels, and course periods.

-Teachers can access course-related information and student lists, while students can view their academic data through personalized dashboards.
+Teachers can access dashboards with their course and student information, while students can access their academic data through dedicated interfaces.

-The system was designed with **modularity and scalability**, allowing the application to grow as the academic program expands.
+The platform was designed with a **modular and scalable architecture**, allowing the system to evolve as the academy expands and introduces new academic programs.

 </td>